 Cost of the Journey

-Singles are limited, and not possible on the boat, so please inquire.
-Partial single supplement (other than the Pangolin Voyager) may be possible if booked early.
-Cost includes airport transfers, 22 nights’ accommodations, meals from dinner Day One through breakfast Day 23, professional guide services, park and preserve entrance fees, and miscellaneous program expenses.
+Singles are limited, please inquire.
+Cost includes airport transfers, 20 nights’ accommodations, meals as noted in the itinerary, professional guide services, park and preserve entrance fees, and miscellaneous program expenses.
 Internal flights are included.
 Several of our lodges and camps are all-inclusive, providing beer and wine, bar drinks, and laundry service.

-Cost of the journey does not include airfare to Maun, departing Kasane, or items of a personal nature, like drinks from the bar, telephone, a local guide and lodge gratuities (at your discretion – we will provide a guideline).
+Cost of the journey does not include airfare to and from Maun, or items of a personal nature, like drinks from the bar, telephone, a local guide and lodge gratuities (at your discretion – we will provide a guideline).

-You may arrive in Maun at your convenience on Sept.
-10. Most flights arrive in the morning, and route through Johannesburg, South Africa.
-There are now several carriers with direct flights there from Atlanta and Washington DC.
-Depart from Maun any time after 1 PM on October 2.
+Please arrive in Maun (MUB) on September 14 in time for a 3:00 PM flight to our first lodge.
+Most flights arrive in the morning, and route through Johannesburg, South Africa.
+There are now several carriers with direct flights from Atlanta and Washington DC.
+Please plan to depart from Maun any time after 1 PM on October 4.

 Items of Note